 those who speak to me

-A psychological thriller about schizophrenia: Wendy hears voices in her head that reveal terrible secrets about her own family.
+A psychological drama about schizophrenia: Wendy hears voices in her head that reveal terrible secrets about her own family.

 After a long stay in a clinic, she is currently taking medication to cope with her mental illness.
 But now it’s time for her to return back to her normal life: Her father thinks it would be a good idea to spend a few quiet weeks with her grandmother on the countryside.

 But while staying at her grandmother’s house, Wendy quickly realizes that something is wrong…

 “Those Who Speak To Me takes you down a spiral into the mind of the main character, Wendy, who has been diagnosed and treated for a mental illness that causes her to hear voices, some of which are benign and others that are villainous.

 Wendy is discharged from an inpatient program and is taken to stay with her grandmother in the countryside in order to relax and rejoin society.
 During the span of this film, I found myself rationalizing and cosigning with the voices in Wendy’s head.
 The perspective from which this narrative is told forces one to question whether or not Wendy’s supposed delusions and paranoia are actually unfounded, and that is a sign of great direction and exquisite writing.

 The music throughout the film was beautiful, and the color grading was soft and dreamlike.

 There were a couple of scenes in which Wendy becomes infuriated with her father and presumes that he is dating someone or wants to abandon her, I feel like the film would benefit from more scenes pertaining to Wendy’s past, especially when it comes to her relationships with her father and deceased mother, although the air of mystery and secrecy around her past does add to the story in its own way.